sonountaleban/amigacoin/README.md

 # Amigacoin Integration/Staging Tree
 http://www.amigacoin.org/

+Support Amiga platform, please!

 ## What is Amigacoin?
-Amigacoin is a clone of Dogecoin (Litecoin-derived cryptocurrency).
+Amigacoin is a clone of Dogecoin (another Litecoin-derived cryptocurrency).

 ## License
 Amigacoin is released under the terms of the MIT license.
 See [COPYING](COPYING)